-The focus this year, “Look Deeper” celebrates the beauty we all wear.
+The focus of 2015, “Look Deeper” celebrates the beauty we all wear.
 The theme of the 2015 competition is TWO FACES.

 Since the inception of the 72 Hour Shootout, Asians and Asian Americans have enjoyed a growing presence in film, due in large part to the growing awareness among filmmakers.

 Looking at 2014-15 network television programming, although the Asian American population is rising, its representation on major television networks is actually declining (the only racial group to have declined in 2014 according to SAG-AFTRA, despite an increase in population!).
 To make your mark in the shortest time possible, there is no better place than the 72 Hour Shootout.
 After a decade of Shootouts, which have inspired thousands of filmmakers and audience members, it’s your turn to become part of the legacy.

-THE TOP TEN FILMS OF 2014 PREMIERED TO A SOLD OUT THEATRE.
-We expect 2015 to sell out as well!
+THE TOP TEN FILMS OF 2014 and 2015 PREMIERED TO SOLD OUT THEATRES.
 Want to see all the films from the past 11 years?
 Subscribe to our Shootout channel (for free!) here.
 We'll do the top ten on the AAFL TV channel starting in August 2015.
 Subscribe for free here.
 Here's a sneak peak: